Aidan40661224/Portfolio_Aidan/week6_testing.md

-Testing

-The practical exercise in week 6 involved competitive testing.
-For your portfolio entry, select two pieces of test code that you wrote that best illustrate your skills in this area.
-If you were working with someone else - for example, while using pair programming - Make sure that is clear in your discussion.

-For each example

-    Summarise the purpose of the code you were testing Include the test code
-    Provide a brief explanation of the test(s) that are performed Explain why this is an important aspect of the code to test Identify any limitations of your tests (this may be something that you realised after the evaluation).

-Did you manage to write a test which failed during the final evaluation?
-If so, that would make an excellent example.
-You should briefly discuss why the writer of the code might have overlooked the particular test case that failed.

 # Testing

 This week we learned about the importance of unit testing, and how to carry these out.
 Unit testing is a common and useful practice used to test individual components (or methods) of code, rather than testing the entire application/class etc. Our practical for the week was to battle against other teams by completing some code provided in a template, and by writing unit tests for others.